synapsecns/sdk-docs/core/networks/ChainId.md

 # ChainId

-`namespace ChainId` provides constants of Chain IDs for blockchains supported by the SDK.
+The `ChainId` namespace provides constants of Chain IDs for blockchains supported by the SDK.

 All Chain IDs defined in this namespace are exported as the standard JS `number` type.
 This is to enable simple interoperability of these values between various codebases.